 Crisp and delicious, apples are readily available year-round, but autumn is their peak season.
 Here’s how to keep them fresh:

 A colorful bowl of apples can brighten any kitchen countertop.
-Apples will generally keep well at room temperature for up to three days.
+Apples will generally keep well at room temperature for five to seven days.

 To keep apples fresher longer, refrigerate immediately

-Refrigerate apples immediately after purchase and they’ll usually stay fresh and crisp for at least three weeks.
+Refrigerate apples immediately after purchase and they’ll usually stay fresh and crisp for one to two months.

 For even longer-term storage, you can keep apples for six months or more in an area where the temperature is between 30° and 40° F with high humidity (difficult to find in most households).